Dynamic Resource Allocation with Karma: An Experimental Study: Experimental Methods

 \subsubsection{Urgency Process}

-The urgency processes in both treatment variations of \emph{low stake} and \emph{high stake} have the same low urgency $\ulow=1$, but differ in the magnitude and frequency of the high urgency (low stake: $\uhigh=5$, $\prob(\uhigh)=0.5$; high stake: $\uhigh=9$, $\prob(\uhigh)=0.25$).
-Both processes have the same urgency on average $\mathbb{E}(u)=3$, and therefore the same expected scores under random allocation.
-Low stake represents the case where the high urgency event is frequent but moderate, while in high stake the high urgency event is rare but severe.
+The urgency processes in both treatment variations of \emph{low stake} and \emph{high stake} have the same low urgency $\ulow=1$, but differ in the magnitude and frequency of the high urgency (low stake: $\uhigh=5$, $\prob(\uhigh)=0.5$; high stake: $\uhigh=9$, $\prob(\uhigh)=0.25$). {The motivation for these treatment variations is to investigate behavioral effects under urgency processes of different dynamic nature.} Both processes have the same urgency on average $\mathbb{E}(u)=3$, and therefore the same expected scores under random allocation.
+Low stake represents the case where the high urgency event is frequent but moderate, while in high stake the high urgency event is rare but severe. {Notice that due to the different dynamic nature of the processes, there is a greater potential to benefit over random allocation in the high stake process than in the low stake process (cf. Nash efficiency gains in Figure~\ref{fig:mean-efficiency-gains}).}